-Our MSc Human Geography course covers current themes in critical human geography and research methods for social scientists.
-It provides students with a thorough grounding in key developments in contemporary human geography, as well as advanced level training in geographical research methods, research design, and broader social science concepts and intellectual traditions.
+This course provides you with a thorough grounding in key developments in contemporary human geography, as well as advanced level training in geographical research methods, research design, and broader social science concepts and intellectual traditions.

 The school has world-recognised expertise in cultural, historical, economic and medical geography along with environmental history.
-Plus, our academics have received accolades for their research from institutions such as the British Medical Association and the Royal Academy.
+Our academics have received accolades for their research from institutions such as the British Medical Association and the Royal Academy.

-- 75% of our research was rated as 'world leading' or 'internationally excellent' in the most recent Research Excellence Framework in 2014
+- 75% of our research output was rated as 'world leading' or 'internationally excellent' in the most recent Research Excellence Framework (REF)

 - We were rated 'excellent' in the Higher Education Funding Council for England (HEFCE) assessment of teaching provision

 - We are ranked 39th worldwide for geography according to QS World University Rankings by Subject 2016